-It is hard to argue against the immense benefits of epidemiological, economic and disease models available on the web.
+It is hard to argue against the immense benefits of epidemiological and health economic models available on the web.
 When model is deployed on the web, anybody in the world can become a modeller by accessing the model calculation core via a dedicated public or private interface!

 Models don’t need to stay in isolation anymore, this leads to the foregone benefits for researchers, academia and other parties willing to use somebody’s else modelling work to generate personalised (country specific) results

 The main driver for health economic model to migrate to the web was that MS Excel, despite being one of the most popular software packages for modelling, is already not comprehensive enough to meet the wide spectrum of communication and data presentation needs in health economics as of 2016.

 - Not the right tool for communication.
 Excel has never been a tool for creating impactful presentations and communications, and it was never designed for storytelling.
 Excel’s presentation capabilities are limited by interface customisation possibilities required to develop specific story flow, events, useful animations/transitions, and other user experience features.
 VBA can handle part of the job, but will it run on all computers, operating systems and devices?